diaabadr/Diaa_Badr/README.md

-## Usage of const keyword and & operator
+# Usage of const keyword and & operator
+## Const keyword:
 ### Constant Variables:

 It's used to declare constant variable which cannot ever be changed all over the project